Geico has the cheapest car insurance in Charlotte, N.C., at $939 annually for full coverage, and $408 for minimum coverage on average.

 Motor vehicle theft data was pulled from the FBI 2019 North Carolina Crime Report.

-Data came from seven of North Carolina's largest insurers.
-The sample driver is a 30-year-old man with a 2015 Honda Civic EX.
+Data came from seven of North Carolina's largest insurance companies.
+Our rates were pulled using a profile of a 30-year-old man with a 2015 Honda Civic EX.
 Rates are for a full-coverage policy and average credit, unless otherwise stated.

 Insurance rate data in this analysis came from Quadrant Information Services.
-Rates were publicly sourced from insurer filings.
+Rates were publicly sourced from insurance company filings.
 These rates should be used for comparative purposes only.

 Source: FBI North Carolina Crime Report